Skip to main content

 Photo by Mila Stanley

 Mila Stanley is a sophomore BYU–Hawaii student from the greater Los Angeles area.
-She is currently working to obtain a B.A. in political science with minors and certificates of foundational language study in mandarin, music performance, international development, international relations, public management, and web design.
+She is currently working to obtain a B.A. in political science with minors and certificates of foundational language study in Mandarin, music performance, international development, international relations, public management, and web design.
 She formerly had the opportunity to serve as a student ambassador and exchange student in Xi’an, China where she discovered her interest in international relations.
 Following her graduation from BYU–Hawaii, she hopes to pursue a master's degree in a similar field at USC or Fletcher School of Diplomacy.
 In her free time, Mila enjoys playing various instruments, soccer, and finding new ways to make art.

 Image of Joseph Brown